 Maternity leave comes to end and when it is time to return to work, there are new challenges to overcome.
 If you need childcare, look in to your eligibility for both Tax-Free Childcare and Childcare Vouchers (if you were signed up prior to April 2018).
 These schemes provide tax-efficient methods of paying for childcare and can be worth thousands of pounds a year.

 Lastly, this is written as a maternity leave article, but with parents now being able to share their parental leave with their partner, it is worth considering who is best placed to take leave, especially if one of you earns more than the other.
 You can read more about shared parental leave here.
+For information on paternity leave if you are self-employed, check out this fab post by Welsh Mum of One.

 If you are looking for a community of parents where we can help each other to better our family finances, join Facebook group ‘Moneywise Mum’.